sara-nl/griddocs/source/Pages/Advanced/storage_clients/uberftp.rst

 Parallel streams
 ----------------

 The GridFTP protocol allows for parallel streaming of data transfers.
-This makes transfers more efficient and less susceptible to network congestion, especially over long distances.
-If you have a lot of parallel transfers running anyway, increasing the number of streams per transfer will not make a big difference, because the network bandwidth may limit the results.
+This makes a transfer more efficient and less susceptible to network errors, especially over long distances.
+If you have a lot of simultaneous transfers running anyway, increasing the number of streams per transfer will not make a big difference, because the network bandwidth may limit the results.

 .. code-block:: bash